 Note that when creating a new version of an existing application, you need to reuse the existing elements.
 Elements have unique identifiers that are used when referenced from activities.
 You can always change the contents of an element (descriptors and other metadata).

-The Object Repository enables you to reuse you UI API across projects:
+The Object Repository enables you to reuse your UI elements across projects:

 - all locally stored elements can be reused at project level